-Figure 52: Unabated non-hybrid heat pump profiles in baseline year
+Figure 56: Hybrid heat pump with thermal storage profiles in baseline year

 The uptake of non-hybrid and hybrid systems vary significantly with each scenario.
 This has a notable impact when assessing the MW growth on the network, particularly for the Winter and Intermediate Cool Peak Demand representative days.
 Hybrid systems are able to switch to an alternate fuel source at times of high electricity demand; scenarios where a higher proportion of hybrid systems are forecast will have a reduced MW growth at times of high demand due to heat pumps.